emllnd/cvw2024site/src/content/week1/assignment1.md

 Currently there's still a lot of webpages referring to App Lab, Meta's earlier channel for officially distributing apps that are not yet quite ready for their "real app store".
 As of late August 2024 they are just finishing the process of migrating all these apps to a common store, now called Meta Horizon Store.
 See here for more:
 [https://www.uploadvr.com/meta-horizon-store-app-lab-replaced-by-early-access/](https://www.uploadvr.com/meta-horizon-store-app-lab-replaced-by-early-access/)

-&nbsp;

 ### What to do

-- Explore the app stores
+* Explore the app stores
-- Try a few VR and/or XR applications
+* Try a few VR and/or XR applications
-- Pick your favorite(s) and make a brief review about at least one app in the course Slack channel
+* Pick your favorite(s) and make a brief review about at least one app in the course Slack channel